alshedivat/al-folio/_projects/2023_downscaling.md

     </div>
 </div>
 <div class="caption">
-    The windspeed trend from CMCC-CM2 and CMCC-ESM2 at site (011°E, 60°N) are different.<br>
-    (a) CMCC-CM2, (b) CMCC-ESM2.<br>
-    Wind speed trends are represented as ratios, which compare the wind speeds in a 10-year moving window between 2015-2060 to a baseline period (1980.01-1999.12), across different quantiles.<br>
+    The windspeed trend from CMCC-CM2 and CMCC-ESM2 at site (011°E, 60°N) are different.(a) CMCC-CM2, (b) CMCC-ESM2.
+Wind speed trends are represented as ratios, which compare the wind speeds in a 10-year moving window between 2015-2060 to a baseline period (1980.01-1999.12), across different quantiles.
 From top to bottom, each row represents quarter 1 (Jan to Mar), quarter 2 (Apr to Jun), quarter 3 (Jul to Sep), and quarter 4 (Oct to Dec).
 </div>

 The changing signals of wind speed at coordinates 011° E and 60° N were determined by the ratio of windspeed from a 10-year window to a baseline period.
 The analysis of trends using the CMCC-CM2 and CMCC-ESM2 models suggests a weak trend at this location.
 Figure @fig:trend illustrates the trends of wind speed in four quarters.
 None of the quarters demonstrate similarity between the CMCC-CM2 and CMCC-ESM2 models, indicating low consistency between these two models at this location from 2016 to 2060.